Glif 11th, Yieda

 ‘For your sickly mother?’ she clicked her tongue sadly.
 ‘Oh dear.
 Maybe we can help?’

-‘It won’t be free,’ Kerkek hissed, shoving his sister.
+‘It won’t be free,’ Kerkek hissed, shoving his sister and lowering his voice.
 ‘We already gave them cheap directions!’

 Cheap?
 Ka’harja almost laughed.
-They’d spent hours posing for the artists and only gotten twenty minutes of guidance in turn.
+They’d spent hours posing for the artists and only gotten twenty minutes of guidance in return.
 That certainly wasn’t—

 ‘I KNOW IT WON’T BE FREE!’
 Duk snapped.
 Then she coughed and shook herself down, returning to her sweet tone as she turned to the boys.
 ‘I’m so sorry about my brother, he’s insensitive.’

-‘Ay, I’m a goblin, what do you want from me?’ rolling his eyes, Kerkek pushed himself up straight, almost doubling his height.
+‘Ay, I was born near the surface, what do you want from me?’ rolling his eyes, Kerkek pushed himself up straight, almost doubling his height as he addressed the boys.
 ‘What herbs do you want?’

 ‘Just falki lea-leaves,’ Coff mumbled.
 ‘Half a jar should do.’